Why Join the Honors College?

-Discovering Wisdom and Character Through the Great Texts
+Discovering Wisdom and Character with the Great Texts

 The Honors College is an excellent way for undergraduates to discover the aim of life and to build the foundation of wisdom and character necessary to achieve it.
-Honors students read a wide range of texts in the course of their studies, from The Iliad to The Waste Land, all in service of exploring the goodness and beauty of Western Civilization.
+Honors Scholars read a wide range of texts in the course of their studies, from The Iliad to The Brothers Karamazov, all in service of exploring goodness, truth, and beauty.
+Through extended study of the great books of Western civilization, Honors Scholars have a cohesive understanding of how they fit into the God’s universe and plan as well as their history and cultures.

 Explore the Reading List